earldouglas/sbt-war/README.md

 * Package a project as a *.war* file
 * Test and run under Jetty or Tomcat
-* Deploy directly to Heroku or AWS
+* Deploy directly to AWS
 * Supports sbt 1.3.0+ and 0.13.6 - 0.13.18
 * Supports Scala 2.10.2+